Idaho Nurse Practitioner Licensure Steps - 2023

 APRNs are required to complete graduate-level education on the journey towards certification and licensure.
-The ideal programs focus on specific population foci and award at least a master’s in nursing (MSN).
+Your program should focus on a specific population foci and award at least a master’s in nursing (MSN).

 Programs are expected to be accredited by the Commission on Collegiate Nursing Education (CCNE) and must include courses such as psychotherapeutics, pathophysiology, advanced assessment, and clinical management concerning specific population foci.
-All stud-ents of these programs are required to cover a total of 500 hours of clinical practice at the advanced level.
-Here is a list of all schools offering nurse practitioner degree programs in Idaho.
+All students of these programs are required to cover a total of 500 hours of clinical practice at the advanced level.

 People who complete such programs are expected to be capable of passing national certification examinations and maintaining an evidence-based approach to practice.
 Prospective APRNs who intend to hold prescriptive authority must have at least 30 contact hours of graduate-level pharmacotherapeutics.

 National certifying agencies certify APRNs for specific fields based on their graduate education.
 Nurse practitioners are the only class of APRNs who can be certified in more than one specialty area.
 These agencies conduct examinations and certify only those who show an acceptable level of knowledge and skill required for practice in certain specialty areas.
 Here is a list of certifying agencies recognized by the IBN for nurse practitioner licensing in Idaho;